alvierahman90/notes2web/readme.md

 # notes2web

 View your notes as a static html site.
+Browse a live sample of it [here](https://notes.alv.cx).

 ![](./screenshot.png)